-All of this data is then synthesized into an easy-to-understand analysis of your baby’s sleeping schedule.
-The app will send you push notifications when the baby wakes up, gets restless, or really needs attention.
+The sensor can detect different measurements at the same time and send the data to your smartphone via the Sproutling app, which is available for iOS and Android.
+You’ll get push notifications when the baby wakes up, gets restless, or really needs attention.
 It’s also intended to help you gain insights into the way your baby sleeps, when he sleeps well, and if his sleeping patterns are irregular.